23f2002702/Portfolio-Optimization/Portfolio Optimization/README.md

 ---

 ## ⚠️ Disclaimer
--This app is for educational and demonstration purposes only.
+- This app is for educational and demonstration purposes only.
--Past performance is not indicative of future results.
+- Past performance is not indicative of future results.
--No financial advice is being given.
+- No financial advice is being given.

 ---